brooke-k/ensf409-project-group22/README.md

 their request for furniture with new items.

-In addition to managing the database for the supply chain and providing the most cost efficient way for a piece of furniture to be manufactured, *Supply Chain Manager* provides a way for the user to save seperate forms for each successful order for later reference or offline distribution.
+In addition to managing the database for the supply chain and providing the most cost-efficient way for a piece of furniture to be manufactured, *Supply Chain Manager* provides a way for the user to save seperate forms for each successful order for later reference or offline distribution.